COST Action CA18125

 - STSM grantees should make their own arrangements for all provisions related to personal security, health, taxation, social security and pension matters.

-The period of STSM should be completely framed inside the Grant Period and yet reserve some margin for presenting the scientific report for approval and final payment.
-Therefore, the STSM should be finished the latest by 31st of March of 2020.
-The following two cut-off dates for the submission and notification of results of STSM proposals will apply:
+The period of STSM should be completely framed between July and September of 2023 and should not have a duration of more than two weeks.
+The STSM should be finished the latest by 30 September 2023.
+The following dates for the submission and notification of results of STSM proposals will apply in this flash call:

 An STSM Grant is a fixed financial contribution which takes into consideration the budget request of the applicant and the outcome of the evaluation of the STSM application.
 Please note that STSM Grants do not necessarily cover all expenses related to undertaking a given mission, being only a contribution to the overall travel, accommodation and meal expenses of the Grantee.
 Applicants are encouraged to evaluate their budget request based on a high benefit/cost ratio and justify it based on the perceived cost of living in the host country/city.

-Section 8.4 of COST Vademecum defines criteria for the financial contribution for each STSM, which should not be disregarded in any circumstance:
+Section A2-3 of the Annotated Rules for COST Actions defines a maximum limit EUR 4000 of financial support for each STSM, which should not be disregarded in any circumstance.

-The application procedure is legally bound to the Vademecum.
+The application procedure is legally bound to the Annotated Rules for COST Actions.
 Eligible STSM applicants must submit their STSM applications online at the following web address: https://e-services.cost.eu/stsm

-Prior to this submission, it is the responsibility of the applicant to obtain a written agreement from the Host institution stating that the applicant may perform the activities detailed in the STSM work plan on the agreed dates.
+Prior to this submission, it is the responsibility of the applicant to obtain a written agreement from the Home and Host institutions stating that the applicant may perform the activities detailed in the STSM work plan on the agreed dates.
+Templates for these declarations can be found at https://cost-aerogels.eu/activities/short-term-scientific-missions/templates.
+Moreover, STSM applicants should be also registered at the Action website: https://cost-aerogels.eu/join-us/; and at the Action form in COST website: https://e-services.cost.eu/action/CA18125/working-groups/apply

 The following information is needed for the on-line application form: i.
 Action number (CA18125); ii.
 Title of the planned STSM; iii.
 Start and end dates of the STSM; iv.
 Applicant’s details, including academic profile and workplan; v.
 Applicant’s bank details; vi.
 Host institution details; vii.
 Requested budget.